 A growing list of funding opportunities available in the UT Dallas startup ecosystem.

 CometX, formerly known as Comet Accelerator, is a ten-week, program that pulls faculty, staff, and current students into an environment that incubates ideas and engages prospective customers in preparation for the launch of a new business concept.
-One winning team will be chosen for a $2,500 cash prize to go towards their venture.
+Two winning teams will be chosen for a cash prize to go towards their venture.

 Impact UTD is UT Dallas’s web platform for soliciting donations from the public at large.
 Impact UTD welcomes applications from faculty, staff, and student teams.
 Projects must be affiliated with UT Dallas and have a direct impact on the university, academic priorities, research or student life.